-ile d by the registrant [X] ile d by a a party other than the registrant [] Chec k the appropriate box: ] Prel iminary proxy statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) [X] Defi nitive proxy statement ] Defi nitive additional materials ] Soli citing material pursuant to 14a-11(c) or Rule 14a-12 MGIC INVESTMENT CORPORATION (Name of Registrant as Specified in Its Charter) of December Filing December 1 to the thought the Decistrant) - of Person(s) Filing Proxy Statement, if other than the Registrant) • f filing fee (Check the appropriate box): [X] ee required. ] Fee (computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (4) Troposed maximum aggregate value of transaction.
-(E) (5) Total fee paid: .] • paid previously with preliminary materials.
-Rule paid k box if any part of the fee is offset as provided by Exchange Act 0-11(a)(2) and identify the filing for which the offsetting fee was previously.
-Identify the previous filing by registration statement er, or the form or schedule and the date of its filing.
-(1) Amount previously paid: (2) Form, schedule or registration statement no.: (3) Filing party: (4) Date filed:
+Filed by the Registrant [X] Filed by a Party other than the Registrant [] I Check the appropriate box: [X] Preliminary Proxy Statement [] Confidential, for Use of the Commission On 14a-6(e)(2)) [] Definitive Proxy Statement [] Definitive Additional Materials [] Soliciting Material Pursuant to Section 2 240.14a-12

+MGIC INVESTMENT CORPORATION (Name of Registrant as Specified in its Charter)

+(Name of Person(s) Filing Proxy Statement if other than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+- [X] No fee required. - [] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11. - 1) Title of each class of securities to which transaction applies: - 2) Aggregate number of securities to which transaction applies: - 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): - 4) Proposed maximum aggregate value of transaction: - 5) Total fee paid: - [] Fee paid previously with preliminary materials. - [] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - 1) Amount Previously Paid: - 2) Form, Schedule or Registration Statement No.: - 3) Filing Party: - 4) Date Filed: